gardehal/react-chook/README.md

 ## MISC TODOs
 - [ ] Internet crawler or fentch from API for recipes
-- [ ] Upload: error when getting type (should say what variable not just type), temprature and temp unit should be optional, when uploading ingredient from kolonial do not remove the others (fix 2)
+- [ ] Upload: error when getting type (should say what variable not just type), temprature and temp unit should be optional, when uploading ingredient from kolonial fix names stuck at index
 - [ ] Flavicon (For timer, toasts, notifications etc.)
 - [ ] Expanding all panels in upload white line over footer
 - [ ] Improved style for mobile (width, footer escpecially)